- For several decades SAP has been promising a new UI.

 The Origins of Fiori’s Many Problems

-- SAP’s Long Term Development Problems with UIs: SAP is just not very effective at UI design.
+- SAP’s Long Term Development Problems with UIs: SAP is just not very useful at UI design.

-- Little Actual Implementation Usage Feedback: There are also obvious areas in Fiori screens that it is clear have errors in them but have not been repaired.
-One reason for this is that the usage of Fiori is so low, that SAP is getting little feedback from SAP customers on what to fix.
+- Little Actual Implementation Usage Feedback: There are also apparent areas in Fiori screens that it is clear to have errors in them but have not been repaired.
+One reason for this is that the usage of Fiori is so low that SAP is getting little feedback from SAP customers on what to fix.

 - Overall Product Management Disorganization: The latency with the Fiori Cloud illustrates the lack of effective management of Fiori development or product management.

-The one thing you can’t access in SAPGUI is all the embedded analytics in S/4HANA — but it is not clear the analytics are worth the overhead of Fiori.
+The one thing you can’t access in SAPGUI is all the embedded analytics in S/4HANA — but it is not clear the analytics is worth the overhead of Fiori.